CyberFlameGO/svnpython/Doc/library/sqlite3.rst

 .. method:: Cursor.executemany(sql, seq_of_parameters)

-   Executes an SQL command against all parameter sequences or mappings found in the sequence *sql*.
+   Executes a SQL command against all parameter sequences or mappings found in the sequence *sql*.
 The :mod:`sqlite3` module also allows using an :term:`iterator` yielding parameters instead of a sequence.